awsdocs/amazon-aurora-user-guide/doc_source/Aurora.Managing.Clone.md

 1. For **Master key**, choose the new encryption key that you want to use\.

 1. Restore the copied snapshot\.
-To do so, follow the procedure in [Restoring from a DB Cluster Snapshot](USER_RestoreFromSnapshot.md)\.
+To do so, follow the procedure in [Restoring from a DB cluster snapshot](USER_RestoreFromSnapshot.md)\.
 The new DB instance uses your new encryption key\.

 1.  \(Optional\) Delete the old DB cluster if you no longer need it\.
-To do so, follow the procedure in [Deleting a DB Cluster Snapshot](USER_DeleteSnapshot.md#USER_DeleteDBClusterSnapshot)\.
+To do so, follow the procedure in [Deleting a DB cluster snapshot](USER_DeleteSnapshot.md#USER_DeleteDBClusterSnapshot)\.
 Before you do, confirm that your new cluster has all necessary data and that your application can access it successfully\.

-#### Checking If a Cluster You Own Is Shared with Other AWS Accounts<a name="Aurora.Managing.Clone.CrossAccount.confirming"></a>
+#### Checking if a cluster you own is shared with other AWS accounts<a name="Aurora.Managing.Clone.CrossAccount.confirming"></a>

  You can check if other users have permission to share a cluster\.
 Doing so can help you understand whether the cluster is approaching the limit for the maximum number of cross\-account clones\.

- For the procedures to share resources using the AWS RAM console, see [Sharing Resources Owned by You](https://docs.aws.amazon.com/ram/latest/userguide/working-with-sharing.html) in the AWS RAM User Guide\.
+ For the procedures to share resources using the AWS RAM console, see [Sharing resources owned by you](https://docs.aws.amazon.com/ram/latest/userguide/working-with-sharing.html) in the AWS RAM User Guide\.

 ##### AWS CLI<a name="Aurora.Managing.Clone.CrossAccount.confirming.cli"></a>